 Notes on carbohydrates, oils and supplements

-Carbs: Reduce simple, processed, and fried carbs.
+Carbs: Reduce or eliminate simple, processed, and fried carbs.
 These include sugar (‘organic cane juice’), pizza, most cereals, pastas, bread, muffins and baked goods, fries, pretzels, soda, chips.
-Gradually shift your carbs to favor root vegetables such as sweet potatoes, winter squash, and whole grains such as brown and wild rice, quinoa, millet, kasha, steel cut oats and bulghar wheat.
+Gradually shift your carbs to favor root vegetables such as sweet potatoes, winter squash, and whole grains such as brown and wild rice, quinoa, millet, kasha, steel cut oats, and bulghar wheat.
 Incorporate some lentils and beans.
 You can try mixing these in combo, such as a little quinoa in with the rice.
 Cook rice in broth instead of water to increase flavor.
 Rice and lentil salads are great in summer.
-There are many tasty 100% sprouted grain breads available as well.
-Eat twice as many vegetables as fruits.
-Use barley malt, stevia, and agave syrup as sweeteners.
+Try to eat twice as many vegetables as fruits.
+Use dried fruit, barley malt, stevia, raw honey, xylitol and raw agave syrup sparingly as sweeteners.

-Cooking Oils: Use cold processed grape seed or coconut oil for cooking, or another oil with a high burning temperature (smoke point).
-Virgin olive oil is best used raw.
+Cooking Oils: Use butter, ghee, cold processed grape seed or coconut oil for cooking, or another oil with a high burning temperature (smoke point).
+Virgin olive oil is best used raw, although it does not break down at gentle cooking temperatures.
 Avoid canola oil.
 The name comes from CANadian Oil Low Acid, a low-erucic acid (a suspected carcinogen) oil extracted from genetically modified rapeseed.
 (According to: www.annieappleseedproject.org/ Rape (Brassica napus), a member of the mustard family, is listed in the Encyclopedia Britannica as a poisonous plant with toxic effects which include pulmonary emphysema, respiratory distress, anemia, constipation, irritability and blindness in cattle.)

-Personally I am a big fan of butter, but I usually add a bit of oil when sauteing, to prevent burning.
-Ghee is another good option.
-EFAs, or Essential Fatty Acids: Foods balanced in EFAs or highest in the desirable Omega 3 fatty acids include sardines, wild salmon (avoid farmed), black cod, walnuts, avocados, eggs, extra-virgin olive oil, flax seed.
+Foods balanced in EFAs, or essential fatty acids or that are highest in Omega 3 fatty acids include sardines, wild salmon (avoid farmed), black cod, walnuts, avocados, eggs, extra-virgin olive oil, and flax seed.

 Supplements: Another quagmire of misleading and misinformed marketing ploys.
-My strongest suggestion is that if you do self-prescribe nutritional supplementation, be sure that the primary ingredients are concentrated whole food sources (words you recognize), an opposed to fragmented or synthetic vitamin isolates (mostly made by pharmaceutical companies, with chemical-sounding names like “ascorbic acid”).
+My strongest suggestion is that if you do self-prescribe nutritional supplementation, be sure that the primary ingredients are concentrated whole food sources (words you recognize), an opposed to fractionated vitamin isolates or synthetic vitamins (mostly made by pharmaceutical companies, with chemical-sounding names like “ascorbic acid”).
 If you live in Seattle or the Northwest, the next time you get a blood test, ask for a vitamin D assay.
 If you are taking a salmon oil supplement that does not specifically state that the source is wild, it is most likely from farmed salmon.

 After all those guidelines, my strongest suggestion is for you not to get overly-concerned by what you are eating!
 There are times for celebrating, where the focus of a meal is on enjoyment and friendship.
 Other times, such as while traveling, your food choices can be limited.
 And we can’t always afford the highest quality foods.
 Guilt is bad for the digestion!